What Is The Ph Of Milk Of Magnesia

 The pH of Milk of Magnesia

-Milk of Magnesia typically has a pH of around 10.5.
-This makes it a base or alkaline substance.
-The alkaline nature of Milk of Magnesia is what allows it to neutralize stomach acid effectively.
+Milk of Magnesia typically has a pH of around 10.So 5.
+Now, this makes it a base or alkaline substance.
+Now, the alkaline nature of Milk of Magnesia is what allows it to neutralize stomach acid effectively.
 When ingested, the magnesium hydroxide reacts with the hydrochloric acid in the stomach, raising the pH of the stomach contents and providing relief from symptoms such as heartburn and indigestion.

 Factors Affecting pH